isaackk60/techBlog/README.md

 ## Contributing
 Do not hesitate to contribute to the project by adapting or adding features !
 Bug reports or pull requests are welcome.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file or [click on the link](https://choosealicense.com/licenses/mit/) for more information.